Google kicks out toolbars out of Chrome Web Store

 Google needs to ban browser toolbar litter from its Chrome browser.

 The company singled out toolbars in particular.
-Google had tried to keep them out of Chrome, but the extension system fundamentally couldn’t block them technologically, so the corporate moved to a coverage change as a substitute.
+Google had tried to keep them out of Chrome, but the extension system fundamentally couldn’t block them technologically, so the corporation moved to a coverage change as a substitute.

 Read More Article :